kaipartmann/Peridynamics.jl/docs/src/general_pd.md

-# Peridynamics theory
+# Basics

-Peridynamics is a nonlocal formulation of continuum mechanics where in the discrete version a body is represented by a group of interconnected material points.
+Peridynamics is a nonlocal formulation of continuum mechanics whereby in the discrete version a body is represented by a group of interconnected material points.
 The basic idea is that each point interacts with any other point within the distance of the horizon $\delta$.
 These interactions called *bonds* provoke forces between points which can be calculated and result in internal forces.